koushikmaji31/unit_extractor/README.md

 ## **How to Run the Unit Extractor**

-Follow the steps below to set up and run the Unit Extractor:
+Follow the steps below to set up and run the Unit Extractor in local:

 ### 1. **Set Up the Conda Environment**